slanesuke/slanesuke/README.md

 ### Yo!
 I'm Ian,

 I'm a software developer passionate about Rust and the future of decentralized tech like bitcoin and the lightning network.
-I enjoy contributing to open source projects and building efficient, reliable software using Rust.
+I enjoy contributing to open source projects and building efficient, reliable software.

 ### What I’m Into:
 - **Rust Programming**: I love working with Rust for its performance, safety, and fearless concurrency.